Inference of a time delay in stochastic systems: Introduction

 Given the potential difficulties, we propose a powerful alternative approach employing a neural network.
 To establish the concept, we utilize the fact that systems that involve time delay, rather than instantaneously responding to an external stimulus, react with some delay.
 Therefore, by applying a suitable perturbation and observing the dynamical response, we can obtain information about the underlying delay time of the system.
 In order to classify the system's response, based on trajectory time series data, we make use of a convolutional neural network \cite{brunton_data-driven_2022,fawaz_deep_2019}.
 Such a network can be trained to output the most likely time delay for one or even several different functional forms of the underlying delayed and instantaneous forces.
 Compared to the PSD approach, the main advantage of this approach is that the observation window (i.e., the trajectory length) only has to be of the order of the time delay itself, and relatively few trajectories (typically $N\sim25$) are sufficient for precise inference.
 In combination with state-of-the-art computer systems, this brings the inference of time delay in real time within the realm of possibilities.
-Furthermore, since this approach only requires a short observation window, in principle, it is applicable to non-stationary or even unstable systems, provided forces do not diverge during the observation time.